patil-aniket/sudoku-solver/README.md

 Sudoku Solver using Minimum remaining value technique and backtracking.

-To run the solver use "python sudoku_start.txt" command
+To run the solver use "python sudoku.py" command